vantablanta/journals/README.md

 ## Description
 >A web application that allows you to post and send journas to other users anonymously.
 ##  Live Link
->[View Site](https://hood-mn.herokuapp.com)  to visit the site
+>[View Site](https://journals-mn.herokuapp.com/)  to visit the site

 ## User Story
 * Sign in to the application to start using.
 * Post  a journal
-* Recive journals from other user via email
+* Recieve journals from other user via email

 ## Setup and Installation
 To get the project .......